google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Using Objective Tone

-Academic writing should prioritize facts and evidence over personal opinions.
+Academic writing should prioritize facts and evidence over personal opinions and subjective interpretations.

 By maintaining objectivity in academic writing, writers ensure that their arguments are logical and supported by research rather than personal bias.